Editor’s Note: This blog post was originally published in October 2016 and has been revised to reflect industry updates.

-When you're ordering custom glass products, you’ll often be asked: What type of thickness are you looking for?
-You might think that the thicker the glass the better it is because it’s stronger, but it really depends on what the finished product is going to be.
+When ordering custom glass products, one of the most frequently asked questions is: What type of thickness are you looking for?
+While it might seem thicker glass is better because it’s stronger, the answer is actually dependent on the application, use case, and finished product.

-Thick glass is definitely stronger than thin glass.
-It comes with more pronounced edges, and it's less likely to bow or warp under stress.
-But there is a trade-off.
-Thick glass is heavier and more expensive than thin glass, so its robust composition may not be the right choice for certain projects.
-Sometimes, lighter glass is the preferred material instead.
+While thick glass is stronger than thin glass, boasts more pronounced edges, and is less likely to bow or warp under stress—there’s still a trade-off.
+The former is heavier and more expensive than the latter, so its robust composition may not be appropriate for certain projects.
+Lighter, thinner glass is the preferred material in certain situations.

 What products require thick glass?

-To bring their ideas to life, architects and designers with high-end retail clients typically request 3/8” and 1/2" glass for custom, low-iron retail fixtures, UV-bonded jewelry cases or modular office walls.
+Architects and designers with high-end retail clients typically request ⅜-inch and ½-inch glass for low-iron retail fixtures, UV-bonded jewelry cases, or modular office walls.

 What products require thin glass?

-The thinnest piece of glass that can be tempered is 1/8” thick.
-But its delicate nature makes it more susceptible to breakage so it won't work for some projects.
-For example, although retail stores are filled with fixtures crafted from thicker glass, many designers opt for 1/4" glass—which is still thin, but stronger—when they're choosing glass for display cases, counters and vitrines.
-In general, glass 1/4" thick is the most popular option.
+The thinnest piece of glass to withstand tempering is 1/8-inch thick.
+Because its delicate structure makes it more susceptible to breakage, it won't work for every application or product.
+Although retail stores boast fixtures crafted from thicker glass, many designers opt for the most popular option—1/4-inch glass—when planning display cases, counters and vitrines.

 A reputable glass fabricator can help with project characteristics to ensure the appropriate glass thickness for your project.